What You’ll Find Here?

 Instructions

-• Heat enough cooking oil in a deep pan or wok over medium heat for frying.
+- Heat enough cooking oil in a deep pan or wok over medium heat for frying.
 Once the oil is hot, carefully add the marinated chicken pieces in batches, frying until golden brown and crispy, about 4-5 minutes per batch.
 Remove the fried chicken and drain on paper towels to remove excess oil.
+If you want a crispier chicken, double fry the chicken pieces.